-To that we say – Nay!
+To that, we say – Nay!

 Ignore the fake news

 Ignore the fake restaurant news.
-In 2019’s reality, the US food and beverage industry consists of over 1 million restaurants and over 15 million employees, which is projected to account for $825 billion in annual revenue – in the US alone!
+In 2019’s reality, the US food and beverage industry consist of over 1 million restaurants and over 15 million employees, which is projected to account for $825 billion in annual revenue – in the US alone!

-Skeptical millennials might claim that these figures are nice but most of this revenue goes to the large companies like Starbucks or MickeyD’s.
+Skeptical millennials might claim that these figures are nice but most of this revenue goes to large companies like Starbucks or MickeyD’s.
 Truth of the matter is that 9 out of 10 restaurants have fewer than 50 employees and 7 out of 10 restaurants are single-location operations.
 That money stays local and restaurants are instrumental engines of local commerce.
 There you go hipsters, if you want to give it to the man – keep eating at your local eateries.

 One such local eatery is El Caribeno.
 El Caribeno is a Georgian (the state, not the country) bakery and deli specializing in Caribbean cuisine.
 El Caribeno is based out of Lawrenceville and has about 10 employees.
 So, according to the statistics above, El Caribeno is your classic local restaurant.
-In fact, El Caribeno is in the process of opening up their second location, which is why they’re a great illustration of the state local restaurants are in 2019.
+In fact, El Caribeno is in the process of opening up its second location, which is why they’re a great illustration of the state local restaurants are in 2019.

-El Caribeno is experiencing rapid growth, which means that the need to rapidly hire new employees is on the horizon, and that things can get a bit chaotic at times.
+El Caribeno is experiencing rapid growth, which means that the need to rapidly hire new employees is on the horizon and that things can get a bit chaotic at times.

 At El Caribeno, in order to maintain their steady growth, they use Connecteam to provide training, develop professional skills, manage and share documents, communicate with their employees across all locations, and, most of all, manage procedures like opening and closing the restaurants.
 Let’s dig deeper: